 In order to comply with current regulations on SAE reporting to regulatory authorities, the event will be documented accurately and notification deadlines respected.
 SAEs will be reported to members of the study team immediately the Investigators become aware of their occurrence, as described in the clinical study plan.
-Copies of all reports will be forwarded for review to the Chief the suspected SAE.
-The DSMB will be notified of SAEs that are deemed possibly, probably or definitely related to study interventions; the chair of DSMB will be notified immediately (within reported immediately to the ethical committee(s) unless there is a clinically important increase in occurrence rate, an unexpected outcome, or a new event that is likely to affect safety of trial participants, at the discretion of the Chief Investigator and/or DSMB.
-In addition to the expedited reporting above, the Investigator shall include all SAE/AESIs in the annual Development Safety
+Copies of all reports will be forwarded for review to the Chief Investigator (as the Sponsor's representative) within 24 hours of the Investigator being aware of the suspected SAE.
+The DSMB will be notified of SAEs that are deemed possibly, probably or definitely related to study interventions; the chair of DSMB will be notified immediately (within 24 hours) of the sponsor being aware of their occurrence.

+SAE/AESIs will not normally be reported immediately to the ethical committee(s) unless there is Com-COV3 Protocol a clinically important increase in occurrence rate, an unexpected outcome, or a new event that is likely to affect safety of trial participants, at the discretion of the Chief Investigator and/or in the annual Development Safety Update Report (DSUR) report provided for COM-COV, COM-